coderedcorp/coderedcms/docs/getting_started/tutorial03.rst

         The edit screen for our footer with our content added.

-3. Once you're happy with our Footer, hit **Save**.
+3. Once you're happy with your Footer, hit **Save**.
 Let's see what it looks like!

     .. figure:: img/tutorial_footer_previews.png
         :alt: What our footer looks like on the website.